Answers to the most common enquiries about the market and the LBMA.

 LBMA are often asked questions by either members of the Association or the general public.
 A compilation of the most Frequently Asked Questions are available here, which have been categorised by subject into four main sections.

-- Which types of companies can join the LBMA?
+- Which types of companies can join LBMA?

-LBMA's membership stands at over 148 companies in more than 24 countries which have been admitted as either Members or Associates.
-All companies within the membership must have activities that are closely related to the London market in gold or silver bullion.
+All companies within the Membership must be active in areas that are closely related to the London Bullion Market.
 These activities include trading, broking, shipping and storage, mining and refining, inspection and assaying and research.
-Membership on the part of individuals is not permitted.
+Please note, individuals cannot become Members or Associates.

 Exchange Affiliate Members must be companies operating Trading Exchanges.
 Such companies must offering Exchange platforms services upon and through which Precious Metals are traded and/or settled and cleared.